Let's find out if advanced humanities sounds like the study area for you.

 How does the way you learn give you the skills you need to face the future?

 Amelia: We do a lot of a lot of group work, a lot of discussion.
-I think that's a key part, especially in Western Civilisation, is that I'm with my peers and we're having lecturer-driven discussion where we're guiding ourselves through learning and listening to one another.
+I think that's key, especially in the Western Civilisation major.
+My peers and I are having lecturer-driven discussion where we're guiding ourselves through learning and listening to one another.
 I really enjoy listening to other people's thoughts and hearing what they have to say because I find that takes me further, to places that I wouldn't have gone if I was just thinking by myself.